xengeo/java-fundamentals/README.md

 Java is a very popular language in the software world.
 It can be used to build a lot of different kind of programs, including desktop, mobile and web applications.
 If you've previously learned a language like Python, Ruby or Javascript, Java is going to feel really different in a number of ways — but nothing that you cannot learn!

-In this module, you'll first see how to write and execute basic Java programs, and also learn about some important things such as how to use types and how to write tests using JUnit.
-You'll then build a more complex program (a CLI game) using object-oriented Java features.
+In this module, you'll first work through some introductory bites, each of which focuses on one thing, then you'll be challenged to bring everything together in an extended programming exercise.

+Very few people will complete all of the materials and that's fine but if you have any concerns please reach out to your coach ASAP.

 ## Learning objectives

 In this module you will learn to:

 * Use Java's basic syntax.
-* Test-drive simple procedural programming problems using Java.
+* Test-drive simple programming problems using Java.
 * Test-drive programs in Java using Object Oriented Programming.
 * Explain the main differences between Java and languages like Python, Ruby or Javascript.